pdffiller/qless-php/README.md

     null,                   // The specified delay to run job. null,                   // Number of retries allowed.
-    null,                   // A greater priority will execute before jobs of lower priority. null,                   // A list of the job tags.
+    null,                   // A greater priority will execute before jobs of lower priority. null,                   // An array of tags to add to the job.
     [$jid]                  // A list of JIDs this job must wait on before executing.
 );
 ```